Improving people's lives by improving their environment

 Any not for profit organisation can apply, preference will be given to small, locally based and community led organisations with a turnover not in excess of £300,000 per annum.
-Schools are also encouraged to apply and are given the same level of priority as small locally based organisations.
+Schools are also encouraged to apply providing the project is accessible to the community outside of school hours.
+Schools are given the same level of priority as small locally based organisations.

 What type of project can we support?